pmq20/libautoupdate/README.md

 ## API

-There is only one single API, i.e. `autoupdate()`.
-It accepts the following arguments:
+There is only one single API, i.e. `autoupdate()`, accepting the following arguments:

 - the 1st and 2nd arguments are the same as those passed to `main()`
 - `host` is the host name of the update server to communicate with
-- `port` is the port number, it is a string on Windows and a 16-bit integer on UNIX
+- `port` is the port of the server, which is a string on Windows and a 16-bit integer on UNIX
-- `path` is the paramater passed to the HTTP/1.0 HEAD request of Round 1 request of the following
+- `path` is the paramater passed to the HTTP/1.0 HEAD request of the Round 1
-- `current` is the current version string, see the following for details
+- `current` is the current version string to be compared with what is returned from the server

 ### Round 1